octobercms/docs/backend-forms.md

 ------------- | -------------
 **form** | a reference to form field definition file, see [backend form fields](#form-fields).
 Inline fields can also be used.
 **prompt** | text to display for the create button.
 Default: Add new item.
-**titleFrom** | name of field within items to use as the title for the collapsed item **minItems** | minimum items required.
-Pre-displays those items when not using groups **maxItems** | maximum number of items to allow within the repeater.
+**titleFrom** | name of field within items to use as the title for the collapsed item.
+**minItems** | minimum items required.
+Pre-displays those items when not using groups.
+For example if you set **'minItems: 1'** the first row will be displayed and not hidden.
+**maxItems** | maximum number of items to allow within the repeater.
 **groups** | references a group of form fields placing the repeater in group mode (see below).
 An inline definition can also be used.